 Sure, it’s a Kardashian name, and that might be a strike against it.
 But North also feels like a virtue name – think of phrases like true north.
 And, thanks to the North Pole, there’s no question that North brings to mind winter weather and the end-of-year holidays.

 A short name with a big sound, Snow might be better suited as a bold middle.
 But it’s a Disney princess name, and if we can name our daughters after Ariel and Jasmine, why not the poison-apple-eating Snow White?
 It’s a daring nature name, not so very different from Rain.

-Let’s end our list of winter girl names with the most obvious pick: Winter.
+No list of winter girl names would be complete without the most obvious pick: Winter.
 Autumn and Summer have been big for ages.
 But Winter comes with vintage nickname Winnie built-in, and that stylish -r ending.
 If this is your favorite season, then there’s reason aplenty to consider it for a child’s name.